avnet-iotconnect/iotc-freertos-stm32-h5/QUICKSTART_NTZ.md

 ![Tera Term Serial Settings](media/teraterm-settings.png "Tera Term Serial Settings")

-On Linux this device may appear as /dev/ttyACM0 or /dev/ttyACM1.

 You will now have access to the command line interface to the device, enter the command "help" to check that the serial port is functioning.